marianocali/cssya/README.md

 ### OPEN CODE AND MODIFYING CONFIGURATION FOR DEVELOP

 5) import the source as maven project
-To generate the files needed for an IntelliJ IDEA Project setup, you only need to execute the main plugin goal, which is idea:idea like so:
+To generate the maven files needed for an IntelliJ IDEA Project setup, you only need to execute the main plugin goal, which is idea:idea like so:

        mvn idea:idea

 6) change configuration in the file **enumerations.properties** for work with mysql

 ~~jdbc.url=jdbc:jtds:sqlserver://localhost:1433/~~
 must be replaced by:
 jdbc.url=jdbc:mysql://localhost:3306/

 And
 ~~db.dialect=org.hibernate.dialect.SQLServerDialect~~
 must be replaced by:
 db.dialect=org.hibernate.dialect.MySQLDialect